1wheel/roadtolarissa/source/_posts/2018-05-02-sell-strat.md

 Regardless of how you think of markets, be aware that this model ignores the tax penalty from short term capital gains.
 And it instead of investing in T-bonds while not in stocks, it sits on yield-less cash.

-For me, committing to regularly monitoring the stock market and optimally managing all these transactions sounds like entirely too much work so I'll be holding for now.
+For me, committing to regularly monitoring the market, optimally managing all these transactions and filling out more tax forms sounds like entirely too much work so I'll be holding for now.

 <script src='../worlds-group-2017/d3_.js'></script>
 <script src='../worlds-group-2017/swoopy-drag.js'></script>